Richland Parish Sheriff’s Office releases mobile app for iOS and Android

-RICHLAND PARISH, La. — The Richland Parish Sheriff’s Office has released their own mobile application for both iOS and Android.
+UPDATE (6:00PM) RICHLAND PARISH, La.
+(10/9/19) — The Richland Parish Sheriff’s Office has released their own mobile application for both iOS and Android.

 According to RPSO, you can use the app to submit a tip, receive alerts, and even check the current active inmate list among other things.